NikolafTheGreat/NHDL_compiler/README.md

 # NHDL_compiler
-A compiler written from first principles for the purpose of exploring the process of compiling digital circuits from a high level HDL.
+A compiler written from first principles for the purpose of exploring the process of compiling digital circuits from a high-level HDL.

-Project was originally written as a bachelor project for a degree in Electrical Engineering at DTU.
+This project was initially written as a bachelor project for a degree in Electrical Engineering at DTU.

 ## Directory structure